rasmus-kirk/halo/documents/thesis/05-arith/04-build.md

 - *motivation*: helper function for build.

 \begin{definition}[Build Predicate]
-A predicate that models the declaration of a gadget or sub-circuit being extended from the current state's abstract circuit.
+A predicate that models the declaration of a gate or gadget being extended from the current state's abstract circuit.
 \end{definition}
 $$
 \begin{array}{rl}